keenanwoodall/Sketch/README.md

 Create Processing-like sketches in Unity for URP.

-Mostly made for fun and very incomplete!
+Mostly made for myself and very incomplete!

 ## ⚠️ Requires Shapes ⚠️
 For now, this package uses the [Shapes](https://www.acegikmo.com/shapes/) library for rendering.
 This is a paid asset.